r4ndm/templates/angular/starter/angular-starter.md

    ```
    A new angular app is generated and dev packages are installed.
 The app can be build (npm run build), started (npm start) and accessed at http://localhost:4200 <p>
    Use --package-manager option if using something other than npm
+   Use --standalone=false to include app module (as of Angular 19)

 1. VSCode workspace level settings: customize .vscode/settings.json file.
 Ctrl > Shift > P > Open Workspace Settings (JSON), add:
    ```json